Conch Shell International Film Fest - Fest Director/Producer

 City Artist Corps grant for NYC-based working artists disproportionately impacted by COVID-19.
 The program is presented by The New York Foundation for the Arts (NYFA) and the New York City Department of Cultural Affairs (DCLA), with support from the Mayor’s Office of Media and Entertainment (MOME) and Queens Theatre.

-This project is also made possible in part by the Queens Council on the Arts with public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+This project was also made possible in part by the Queens Council on the Arts with public funds from the New York City Department of Cultural Affairs in partnership with the City Council.

 AFTERSHOCKS - produced Conch Shell Productions - explores love and life in Caribbean American communities in New York City during the coronavirus pandemic.

 Copyright © 2024 Magaly Colimon - All Rights Reserved.